Carey Loftin: Film industry career

 Aside from being a busy stuntman, Loftin also acted in bit parts of the many films and television shows in which he performed stunts.
 One of his most famous, yet discreet roles was as the murderous truck driver in Steven Spielberg's Duel (billed as Cary Loftin), in which only his arm and boots can be seen.
 He also acted as a truck driver in Stroker Ace (1983) in which his face is never seen as in Duel, but not as a villain this time.

 He did, however, act as a kind of villainous car driver in Christine (1983) and similarly, as a faceless truck driver in Maximum Overdrive (1986), both in which films the machinery comes to life as evil.
-He did a little acting, all the stunt work and some driving scenes in Christine, where he drove the main character car and also as the guy driving the white Dodge truck with the red stripe that drops off one of the characters on a road.
-He also did much of the stunt work and driving scenes in Maximum Overdrive, being sole driver of the red trash truck marked "Zeke's Trash Removal" and one of two stunt drivers, along with Tommy J. Huff, of the lead character Green Goblin truck.
-Loftin acted as another murderous faceless truck driver in Messenger of Death (1988) again with Tommy J. Huff and had a supporting role as Skinner in the Keenan Wynn and Bob Mathias series The Troubleshooters, which aired on NBC in the 1959–1960 season.
+He did some acting, stunt work, and driving scenes in Christine, along with Terry Leonard.
+He also did much of the stunt work and driving scenes in Maximum Overdrive, being the sole driver of the red trash truck marked "Zeke's Trash Removal" and one of two stunt drivers, along with Tommy J. Huff, of the lead character Green Goblin truck.
+Loftin acted as a murderous faceless truck driver in Messenger of Death (1988) again with Tommy J. Huff and Gene Hartline, and had a supporting role as Skinner in the Keenan Wynn and Bob Mathias series The Troubleshooters, which aired on NBC in the 1959–1960 season.

 A notable demonstration of stunt driving that Loftin performed was the car chase/race in Against All Odds (1984).
-He was the driver of the black 1982 Ferrari 308 GTB.
+He was the driver of the black 1982 Ferrari 308 GTS.
 According to the movie's director, Taylor Hackford, Loftin was 68 when he did this stunt.
 At first Hackford was reluctant to hire the aging stuntman, but stunt coordinator Gary Davis convinced Hackford that, even at his age, Loftin was by far the best car man in the business at that time.

 Loftin has also previously mentioned that the hardest vehicle to drive during his whole career was a 1974 Autocar A64B seen in Maximum Overdrive (1986).
 Loftin mentions that it was due to very little visibility that made the vehicle very hard to maneuver.